 You’ll find some of the best white water rafting in New England with breathtaking scenery and pure fun.
 There are several scenic trips to choose from, all different levels of difficulty from a mellow Class 1 to a challenging Class V. The Kennebec is ideal for first time rafters and offers 12 miles of flats and deep water.
 The upper Kennebec gorge is where you’ll ride thrilling rollercoaster waves from 4 to 8 feet high.
 The Penobscot River is one of the most spectacular and challenging river experiences in the Eastern U.S. Rapids on the Penobscot River are short with sheer drops plunging into calm pools.
 The Ripogenous Gorge section is most turbulent, dropping over 70 feet per mile through a narrow, granite walled canyon with advance Class V rapids.
 The South Branch of the Penobscot Canada Falls Section may be Maine’s most challenging and exciting river run; it’s steep, narrow, technical, and unforgiving.
-Let the Lodge book your day long trip to coordinate your full vacation itinerary.

 Accounts of Greenville lore document the history of Red Paint People from 3,000 to 6,000 years ago.
 The unique Mt.
 Kineo flint was sought after by Indian tribes that migrated through the area to use for arrowheads.
 The renowned naturalist, Henry David Thoreau, visited this area of Maine.
 One can also learn the logging industry of Maine, history of the luxury Mt.
 Kineo hotel and today’s tourism industry.
 The Moosehead Historical Museum offers tours from June through September on Wednesday through Friday from 1:00 – 4:00 pm.
 The rich and fascinating history is what makes the Moosehead Lake region truly unique.
 Many pictures of day’s long gone are displayed throughout the Lodge.